Naveenkumar-026/agent-security-gateway/README.md

 Its value comes from enforcing one path to action, mediating execution surfaces, making risk visible, requiring approval where needed, and reducing output leakage.

 It should be one layer in a broader defensive stack, not the only one.

+---

+## Development note:
+built with GPT and Codex assistance in ~6 hours, then reviewed, tested, and finalized by the author.